Apalala-sprl/Excel-Functions/README.md

 getIP does a NSLokkup on a hostname and return the associated IP address

 getNameFromIP does a NSLookup on an IP address and return the associated FQDN

+isIPv4 return TRUE if the string is a valid IPv4 address (FALSE otherwise)